mkao006/cpmb_dashboard/README.md

 * **meta_data_new.csv**

-This is file contains the dissemination information, the file was received from Adam Prakash.
+This is file contains the dissemination information, the file was received from Adam Prakash (ESS).
 It is used to decide what variables are included in each of the Strategic Objective dashboard.

 * **dashboard_package.R**